 The design brief also allows you (the client) to focus on exactly what you want to achieve before any work starts on the project.

-A good design brief will ensure that you get a high quality design that meets your needs, providing you have chosen the right designer.
+A good design brief will ensure that you get a high quality design that meets your needs, and matches your digital marketing goals, providing you have chosen the right designer.

 Have fun answering the questions and remember, provide as much detail as possible!
 This does not mean one line answers.